staslev/storm-metrics-reporter/README.md

 A pretty generic Storm metrics reporter, currently used to adapt Storm metrics to Yammer metrics API and report them to Graphite, inspired by [storm-metrics-statsd](https://github.com/endgameinc/storm-metrics-statsd/).

 Currently it provides the following core features:
-* Sending built-in Storm metrics to Graphite
+* Sending built-in Storm metrics to Graphite (or whatever, basically)
 * Bolt capacity metrics (not one of Storm's built-in metrics, and a bit of a pain to calculate using Graphite's mathematical functions)
 * Yammer metrics semantics over Storms metric mechanism
   * Counter